Precise Asymptotics for Spectral Methods in Mixed Generalized Linear Models: Introduction

-Balakrishnan et al.\ \cite{Bal17} and Klusowski et al.\ \cite{Klu19} obtained statistical guarantees on the performance of the EM algorithm for a class of problems, including the special case of symmetric mixed linear regression (MLR) where $x_1^* = - x_2^*$.
-Variants of the EM algorithm for symmetric MLR in the high-dimensional setting (with sparse signals) were analyzed in \cite{Wan15,Yi15,Zhu17}.
-Minimax lower bounds for a class of computationally feasible algorithms for symmetric MLR were obtained in \cite{Fan18}.
+Mixtures of generalized linear models have been studied in machine learning as `hierarchical mixtures of experts' \cite{Jor04}.
+Bayesian methods for this problem were investigated in \cite{Pen96, Wat95,Vie02}.
+Khalili and Chen \cite{Kha07} proposed a penalized likelihood approach for variable selection in mixed GLMs, showing consistency in the low-dimensional setting (where the dimension $d$ is fixed as $n$ grows).
+St\"{a}dler et al.\ \cite{Sta10} analyzed $\ell_1$-penalized estimators for high-dimensional mixed linear regression (MLR).
+Zhang et al.\ \cite{Zha20} considered MLR with two sparse components, when the mixing proportion and the covariance structure of the covariates are unknown.
+The works \cite{Kha07, Sta10, Zha20} all use variants of the EM algorithm for optimizing a suitable penalized likelihood function.
+Balakrishnan et al.\ \cite{Bal17} and Klusowski et al.\ \cite{Klu19} obtained statistical guarantees on the performance of EM for a class of problems, including symmetric MLR with $x_1^* = - x_2^*$.
+Variants of EM for symmetric MLR were also analyzed in \cite{Wan15,Yi15,Zhu17}.
+Minimax lower bounds were obtained in \cite{Fan18}, and statistical-computational gaps were recently studied in \cite{arpino2023statistical}.
 Kong et al.\ \cite{Kon20} studied MLR as a canonical example of meta-learning: in the setting where the number of signals ($\ell$) is large, they derived conditions under which a large number of signals with a few observations can compensate for the lack of signals with abundantly many observations.
 The prediction error of MLR in the non-realizable setting, where no generative model is assumed for the data, was studied in \cite{Pal22}.
-Chandrasekher et al.\ \cite{CPT21} recently analyzed the performance of a class of iterative algorithms (not including AMP) for mixtures of GLMs.
+Chandrasekher et al.\ \cite{CPT21} analyzed the performance of iterative algorithms (not including AMP) for mixtures of GLMs.
 They provide a sharp characterization of the per-iteration error with sample-splitting in the regime $n \asymp d\, \mathrm{polylog}(d)$, assuming a Gaussian design and a random initialization.
+An AMP estimator for mixed GLMs was recently studied in \cite{tan2023mixed}.
+We emphasize that the focus of the current paper is not on using the AMP algorithm as an estimator for mixed GLMs.
+Rather, we use AMP as a proof technique to obtain a precise distributional characterization of the spectral estimator, and use this characterization to optimize its accuracy.